|

 Special relativity is based on two postulates which are contradictory in classical mechanics:

+1. The laws of physics are the same for all observers in uniform motion relative to one another (principle of relativity).
 2. The speed of light in a vacuum is the same for all observers, regardless of their relative motion or of the motion of the source of the light

 Special relativity is a theory of the structure of space-time and has many surprising consequences.
 Some of these are: